 St. John’s International Airport Authority has invested $160 million to enhance and improve the Airport’s facilities since the Airport was privatized in 1998.
-The unprecedented growth in passenger volume experienced at our Airport and the identified areas for operational improvements for the airfield has culminated in a $245 million further investment in the Airport’s facilities to accommodate the forecasted annual two million passengers by 2020.
-When this 10-year Airport Improvement and Expansion Plan is complete, the Terminal Building will be double its existing size (387,000 square feet), a Category III Instrument Landing System will be operational on the principal runway, and runway end safety areas (RESAs) will be installed on both main runways (by late 2015).
+The unprecedented growth in passenger volume experienced at our Airport and the identified areas for operational improvements for the airfield has culminated in a $245 million further investment in the Airport’s facilities to accommodate the forecasted annual two million passengers by 2021.
+This 10-year Airport Improvement and Expansion Plan includes the installation of a Category III Instrument Landing System on the principal runway, and runway end safety areas (RESAs) on both main runways, and the Expansion of the Terminal Building as it doubles its existing size (387,000 square feet).
+Both runway initiatives have been completed and became operational in early 2016.
 We will continue to operate a safe and efficient Airport that will be the pride of our community.

 St. John’s International Airport has two main runways and three separate apron areas, connected by eight (8) hard surface taxiways.
 These runways are strategically aligned to accommodate heavy cross winds.
 At a length of 8,500 feet, the principal runway (Runway 11/29) has been utilized by all sizes of aircraft and is supported by Category III instrument landing systems.